OpenNMT/CTranslate2/README.md

 See the [documentation](https://opennmt.net/CTranslate2) for more information and examples.

-If you have an AMD ROCm GPU, we provide specific Python wheels and builds on the [releases page](https://github.com/OpenNMT/CTranslate2/releases/).
+If you have an AMD ROCm GPU, we provide specific Python wheels on the [releases page](https://github.com/OpenNMT/CTranslate2/releases/).

 ## Benchmarks